BeMacized/Grimoire/README.md

-# Spark
+# Magister's Grimoire
-"Spark" is a Discord Bot to assist communication in the "Magic and Chill" Discord guild.
+"Magister's Grimoire" is a Discord Bot developed for the "Magic & Chill" Discord guild.
+It provides functionality surrounding the trading card game "Magic The Gathering" by Wizards of the Coast.

 ##Usage
 The main use of this bot is pulling up Magic The Gathering card art.
 You can do this by surrounding card names with << >>.